 Tell Your Story About Callahan County Jail

 Did you make friends in jail?
 Are you trying to get in touch with an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say wassup to people locked up at Callahan County Jail
+Send a message to people incarcerated at Callahan County Jail